Gray Wolf

 Science and Research

-• Distribution and Diet - Population size, pack size, distribution, and change over time; home range size; dispersal behavior and corridor mapping; habitat use and diet.
+1. Distribution and Diet - Overall population size, pack size, distribution, and change over time; space use and movements (i.e., home range size, dispersal, habitat use), and diet

-• Habitat suitability - Analyze potential wolf habitat; evaluate historical information, current conditions, natural recolonization and management implications.
+2. Habitat Suitability - Analyze potential wolf habitat; evaluate historical information and current conditions, natural recolonization and management implications.

-• Wolf Genetics - Pack genetics and individual dispersing wolves (e.g. scat analysis); health and disease; mortality; reproduction, recruitment, survival.
+3. Genetics and Biology - Pack genetics and individual dispersing wolves; health and disease; mortality; reproduction, recruitment, survival.

 Potential Conflict and Depredation